Coronavirus FAQs for Residential Life

 Are there any best practices for SWAG or item distribution in the residence halls?

 Items should not be passed out, but rather set on a table and picked up off a table.
 Contact should be limited, and include multiple baskets with a smaller number of items.
-Food items must be pre-packaged, and participants should bring their own water when able.
+Food items must be pre-packaged (unless distributed by trained hall staff), and participants should bring their own water when able.
 Money should be collected as little as possible, and physical tickets should not be sold.

 Can students and staff travel to local businesses for supplies and materials?